Department of Numbers

 Gainesville, Georgia Unemployment

-The BLS reported that the unemployment rate for Gainesville fell 0.1 percentage points in July 2010 to 9.1%.
+The BLS reported that the unemployment rate for Gainesville fell 0.0 percentage points in September 2023 to 2.6%.
 For the same month, the metro unemployment rate was 0.8 percentage points lower than the Georgia rate.
-The unemployment rate in Gainesville peaked in February 2010 at 10.5% and is now 0.6 percentage points lower.
+The unemployment rate in Gainesville peaked in April 2020 at 10.3% and is now 7.7 percentage points lower.
+From a post peak low of 2.3% in April 2022, the unemployment rate has now grown by 0.3 percentage points.
+You can also compare Gainesville unemployment with unemployment in other cities.

 Unemployment Rate: Gainesville, Georgia, National